tarantool/tarantool-curl/README.md

     <img src="https://travis-ci.org/tarantool/curl.png?branch=master" align="right">
 </a-->

+# THIS MODULE IS NOT SUPPORTED
+This module has been migrated into the tarantool core that means you should use `http.client`

 # libcurl bindings for Tarantool

 The `tarantool/curl` package exposes some functionality of [libcurl](http://https://curl.haxx.se/libcurl), a library for data transfer via URLs.